andrewheumann/humanui/README.md

 ### Releases ###
 * #### 0.6.2.0 - Initial Public / Open Source release
+* a bunch of other releases where i forgot to update the readme my bad ✌
+* #### 0.8.1.2 - fix for the phantom window problem

 ### Dependencies ###
 * Rhino + RhinoCommon.dll